Design Principles in Software Development Part 2

 posts.schema.ts

-First, I think we can move the Posts MongoDB schema to a separate file, this will be a file whenever you update your collection's mongoDB schema, add some default index.
+First, I think we can move the Posts MongoDB schema to a separate file.
+This will be the file you update whenever you change your collection's MongoDB schema or add some default index.

 const mongoose = require('mongoose');